Hope is a practice—and every little act counts.

-We’ve been called hippies – we’ve been called nuts.
-It’s ok.
-We know what it means.
-It means that sometimes it takes a while for the impact of little changes to be seen.
+We’ve been called hippies.
+We’ve been called nuts.
+That’s okay.
+We know what it means: sometimes it takes a while for the impact of small changes to be seen.

-As we’ve shared with you all, our next little change is to eliminate all single use grocery bags in the store.
-This means that starting on June 30th, we will no longer have paper grocery bags to offer at check out.
-In encouraging our community to bring their own reusable we stand in the hope that this little change will result in a big environmental impact in the years to come.
+As we’ve shared with you all, our next small change is to eliminate all single-use grocery bags from the store.
+Starting June 30th, we will no longer offer paper grocery bags at checkout.
+In encouraging our community to bring their own reusable bags, we stand in the hope that this little change will lead to a much bigger environmental impact in the years to come.

-To celebrate little changes, we’ve compiled some of favorite “daily little changes” that are fun, affordable and easy breezy.
+To celebrate the power of small changes, we’ve compiled a list of our favorite “daily little changes” that are fun, affordable, and easy to incorporate into everyday life:

 #1 Save Money & Support a Cleaner Environment: Shop Second Hand